 INVISTA's Shareholder - Koch Industries, Inc.

-One of the largest privately-held companies in the world, Koch Industries is primarily a family-owned company, built on values such as integrity, humility and a desire to add real, long-term value to society.
-Koch companies employ about 60,000 people and have a presence in almost 60 countries.
+One of the largest privately held companies in the world, Koch Industries is primarily a family owned company, built on values such as integrity, humility and a desire to add real, long-term value to society.
+Koch companies employ about 100,000 people and have a presence in about 60 countries.

 As a privately held company, Koch Industries does not release financial statements or other financial data.
 However, since 1960, the value of the Standard & Poor's 500 grew 100-fold, assuming the reinvestment of dividends.
 During that same period, the value of Koch Industries grew nearly 3,500-fold, using the same assumptions.